makrai/notes/henderson2005-comp-ling-in-deep-learning-acl.md

 * sequential structure is
   * not hard-coded into the model structure, unlike LSTMs (Hochreiter and Schmidhuber, 1997) and CNNs (LeCun and Bengio, 1995)
-  * input in the form of position embeddings.
-In our formulation, position embeddings are just properties of individual entities (typically words or)
+  * input in the form of position embeddings
+    * just properties of individual entities (typically words)
     * facilitate learning about absolute positions [and] allow calculating relative position
   * explicitly inputting relative position relations as embeddings into the